Que (What)

 🔍 Pronunciation Breakdown

-- The 'T' Liaison: Crucial rule here.
-The 't' in Comment is usually silent, but because allez starts with a vowel, you MUST pronounce the 't' to bridge them.
+- The 'T' Liaison: The 't' in Comment is normally silent, but because allez starts with a vowel, the 't' must be pronounced to bridge them.

 📝 Grammar & Usage

-- Formal: This is the standard formal greeting for elders, strangers, or professionals.
+- Register: Standard formal greeting for elders, strangers, or professionals.

 💬 Sentence Bank